IramML/BookStore/README.md

-# libraryPHP
+# Bookstore

 **In development**

-library system developed with PHP and MySQL
+Library system with web page and Android application that connects with the API of the book store